daxas-boop/library/README.md

 # Book library.
 ## Overview
 This project was created as part of the curriculum in Javascript Fullstack on The Odin Project.</br>
 You can add and remove books to the library.
-Lets you select author, book name, pages and if you read it or not.
+Lets you select author, book name, number of pages and if you read it or not.

 ## Running the project locally
 1. Clone this project locally.